cloudpilot-emu/cloudpilot-emu/doc/networking.md

 Passing the assigned IP address of a network interface to `--force-bind` will force all outgoing connections to be bound to this interface, effectively limiting them to the network segment accessible to this interface.

+### Basic auth

+The server can be told to do enforce basic auth by adding `--basic-auth username:password` to the command line.
+The app will query the credentials when it encounters a proxy server secured with basic auth and stores the credentials for later use.

+As usual, basic auth transmits the credentials as plain text.
+DON'T ENABLE IT IF SSL IS DISABLED (`--insecure`).